 The benefits of blankets specifically for outdoor use is that the blanket won't soak through from any damp or moisture on the ground, so protecting your dog.

-Resistant to Dog Hair
+How Resistant is it to Dog Hair?

 Some dogs shed more hair than others and some blankets will attract more hair than others making them harder to clean.